‘Unimaginable discovery’: Long-lost da Vinci painting to fetch at least $100 million at auction

 Da Vinci painted it in the early 1500s, and it quickly inspired a number of imitations.
 Over the years, art historians have identified about 20 of these copies, but the original long seemed lost to history.

 At one point, it was part of the royal collection of King Charles I of England.
 It disappeared in 1763 for nearly a century and a half.
-In 1900, Sir Charles Robinson purchased the painting for the Cook Collecton in London.
+In 1900, Sir Charles Robinson purchased the painting for the Cook Collection in London.
 But by then, it was no longer credited to da Vinci but to his follower Bernardino Luini.

-In 1958, the collection was auctioned off in pieces with “Salvator Mundi” going for a mere 45 pounds, which translates to about $125 today, CNN reported.
+In 1958, the collection was auctioned off in pieces, with “Salvator Mundi” going for a mere 45 pounds, which translates to about $125 today, CNN reported.

 Then it dropped off the grid for another 50 years until resurfacing in Louisiana in 2005.
 There, for $10,000, New York-based art collector and da Vinci expert Robert Simon and art dealer Alexander Parish found and purchased it, the New Orleans Advocate reported.

-At first glance, he thought it was just another copy of the famed painting.
+At first glance, Simon thought it was just another copy of the famed painting.

 “It was a very interesting painting but it’s not something I looked at and thought, ‘Oh my god, it must be a Leonardo,'” Simon told CNN.
 “The whole idea that it might be by him was almost an impossibility; it’s kind of a dream.”